wreinhold/nba-analysis-project/README.md

     In this section, I will walk through how to use the file and how I created it.

 How to use:
-    First, navigate to the nba-analysis-project in terminal.
+    First, navigate to the nba-analysis-project and then to frontend-code in terminal.
 Then type the following commands:
         -> npm install
         -> npm run dev
         -> o